Live each day as if your life had just begun. - Johann Wolfgang von Goethe

 I don't use BMI as a way to determine who is a candidate for the surgery because I believe it is an inaccurate method of measuring weight.
 I always examine a patient's unique body type and concerns instead.

-Usually, I don't place drains for my patients because I apply unique suturing techniques that make them unnecessary.
+Drains are long tubes inserted into the treated area to allow for excess fluids to flow out of the body.
+Many plastic surgeons use them to lower the risk of seroma/hematoma.
+However, most patients prefer tummy tuck without drain tubes because they are uncomfortable and bothersome.
+Fortunately, I don't place drains for my patients because I apply unique suturing techniques that make them unnecessary.
 This is a feature that doesn't affect the tummy tuck cost Canada.
-Drainless tummy tuck complications are very few, and I've found that the benefits of having no drains often outweight the drawbacks.
+Drainless tummy tuck complications are lower and I've found that the benefits of having no drains after tummy tuck often outweigh the drawbacks.

 What tissues make up the stomach?